Walk in the steps of history giants at Dunstable Downs, Bedfordshire

 Chilterns Gateway Centre, Dunstable Downs, grid ref: TL008193

-The first section of the walk is on the easy path with a hard, smooth surface that is suitable for both wheelchairs and buggies.
-There are six numbered trail marker posts, these indicate historic points of interest and give you a little information.
-If you are unable to continue after the end of the easy path, you can see the remaining features of interest from points along the path.
-From the Gateway Centre look for the first trail marker in the courtyard facing the car park.
+The first section of the walk is on an easy path with a hard, smooth surface, suitable for both wheelchairs and buggies.
+If you are unable to continue when you reach the end of this easy path, you can see the remaining features of interest from points along the path.

 Admiralty Signal station

 Britain in the 1800's was on high alert of attack from the French.
 Signal stations were the fastest way to relay messages across the country.
 This particular station was on the line between London and Great Yarmouth.
 The signal system used six shutters which could be pivoted to make up a code.
 The shutters were positioned on the roof and relayed to the next station.
 The station was dismantled in 1814 and no trace of it remains.